 Clearing the mechanism through which some colleges fill the places they still have left in their courses for the new academic year.
 Clearing usually opens in July and closes in October.
 You are eligible for Clearing if you have applied through UCAS and one of the following situations applies to you:

-- You are not holding any offers from the universities you’ve applied to
+- You are not holding any offers from the universities to which you’ve applied

 - Your place is not confirmed after exam results are published